-Application for a Full Variation to an existing licence
+Variation to an existing licence or certificate

-5.7 Where a Premises Licence holder or Club Premises Certificate holder wishes to amend their licence, in most cases the licence holder may make an application to vary rather than an application for a new Premises Licence or Club Premises Certificate.
-However, a variation application cannot be made to extend the period for which the licence has effect (i.e. where there is a time limited premises licence) or vary substantially the premises to which the licence relates.
+5.7 Where a Premises Licence holder or Club Premises Certificate holder wishes to amend their licence the licence holder may, in most cases, make an application to vary rather than an application for a new Premises Licence or Club Premises Certificate.
+However, a 'Variation' application cannot be made to extend the period for which the licence has effect (i.e. where there is a time limited premises licence) or vary substantially the premises to which it relates.
 'Substantially' is not defined in the Act or Guidance, but this Licensing Authority takes it to mean 'large or considerable' and this will ultimately depend on the individual circumstances of the case.
-Normally an application for a Full Variation.
+Normally an application for extended hours would be expected to be made by way of an application for a Variation.